VisualOps/book/stack_management/import_cloudformation_template.md

 ## Prerequisite

-The current release has some prerequisite so that the CloudFormation templates can be imported:
+The current release has some prerequisite so that CloudFormation templates can be imported:
 - the template must not include any reference to an existing VPC, Subnet or Security Group
 - These components must be defined as completely new resources